 Iceberg lettuce will provide your guinea pig with plenty of fiber that can help balance your pet’s digestive system.
 Fiber helps prevent constipation as well as diarrhea by regulating water in the intestines.
 However, too much fiber can lead to gas and stomach cramps.

-How Much Iceberg Lettuce Should I Feed my Guinea Pig?
+How Much Iceberg Lettuce Should I Feed My Guinea Pig?

 You can feed your guinea pig a leaf of iceberg lettuce once a week if it’s something that your pet enjoys.
-Make sure you wash it well, and you can cut it into one-inch squares or leave it in one piece.
+Make sure you wash it well, and you can cut it into 1-inch squares or leave it in one piece.

-We recommend limiting the iceberg lettuce your pet eats to small amounts no more than once a week if it’s one of your pet’s favorite foods.
+We recommend limiting the iceberg lettuce your guinea pig eats to small amounts no more than once a week if it’s one of your pet’s favorite foods.
 However, it’s better to choose one of the other options we mentioned because your pet will receive more nutrition and less calcium.
 Since calcium can lead to bladder stones, it’s one of the biggest concerns for guinea pig owners.
 If you do feed your pet iceberg lettuce, you will need to limit other foods that might be high in calcium for a few days.
 If your pet ate some while you weren’t looking, there is no need to be concerned.

 We hope you have enjoyed reading and found this advice helpful.
 If we have helped answer your questions, please share this guide to feeding your guinea pig iceberg lettuce on Facebook and Twitter.